hpcleuven/VscDocumentation/source/access/managing_disk_usage.rst

 * quota on the *disk space*
 * quota on the *number of inodes*

-The number of inodes determines the maximum number of files that can be present in the file system.
-The purpose of the inode quota is to maintain good I/O performance.
-HPC shared file systems are typically tailored towards big amounts of data in _large_ files.
-The trade-off is poor performance when handling many small files.
-It is therefore very important to limit the number of files.
+The number of inodes limits the maximum number of files that can be present in the file system (although there is no one-to-one relation between inodes and files).

+The inode and space quota allow site admins to control the amount of data and/or number of files users create, and to prevent system wide problems in case of unexpected problems, such as runaway jobs filling up the available space or creating too many files.
+A filesystem that runs out of space or inodes affects all users immediately.
+It is also a way to raise users’ awareness of the data their jobs produce, as storage is a limited resource and should be used responsibly.

 .. _checking disk usage: